 If Ring notifications sent to your Android device are delayed, or if you aren’t receiving them at all, try the tips below to resolve these issues.

-For Ring Doorbells and Cameras:
+For Ring Video Doorbells and Security Cameras:

 First, make sure your notifications are enabled.
 Go to your Device Settings in the Ring app, and make sure the buttons for both Ring notifications and Motion notifications are set to the blue “On” position.

 Note: Notification settings are specific to the device connected to Ring, not your actual Ring